eventnetusa/eventnet/src/_work/3-lacroix.md

     logo_image_height:
 ---

-For over 11 years, LaCroix Sparkling Water has entrusted EventNetUSA to place product in the hands of consumers using street team sampling, tradeshow exhibiting, and mobile marketing programs.

 A true guerilla marketing success story, LaCroix’s cult following can be largely attributed to their decision to market experientially over traditionally (they have never run a traditional print or TV advertisement).